ericjanto/notes-publisher/content/notes/iaml-lecture.md

       - $y=y_i\in\{spam, ham\}$
         - (One of the set members)
       - Our classifier is going to compute two probabilities:
-        - Probabilitiy of spam given an email x
+        - Probabilitiy of spam given an email $x$
-        - Probabilitiy of haml given an email x
+        - Probabilitiy of ham given an email $x$
       - And will then look whichever of those two probabilities has the higher probabilitiy
         - That's the class that's more likely then
 - Bayesian probailitiy of a class